gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 1. The backward compatible sizing strategy honours our current distrubition logic as much as possible.
 1. Effectively for each `NodeGroup`, we compute the `NodeGroup.MaxSize` and `NodeGroup.MinSize` using the existing `DistributeOverZones` function
     1. There is only one difference in that the maximum will not be permitted to be zero for any NodeGroup.
 This will be handled by validation and migration of existing clusters that break this rule (`PoolMaximum<numZones`).
-    1. `NodeGroup.MaxSize()=DistributeOverZones(zoneIdx,machineDeployment.Spec.PoolMaximum,numZones)`
+    1. `NodeGroup.MaxSize()=DistributeOverZones(zoneIndex,machineDeployment.Spec.PoolMaximum,numZones)`
-    1. `NodeGroup.MaxSize()=DistributeOverZones(zoneIdx,machineDeployment.Spec.PoolMinimum,numZones)`
+    1. `NodeGroup.MinSize()=DistributeOverZones(zoneIndex,machineDeployment.Spec.PoolMinimum,numZones)`
 1. The CA will execute scale-up/scale-down activities for the node groups if needed.
 If a NodeGroup does not have quota it will back-off and try another NodeGroup.

 #### Pros/Cons
 1. Pro: This strategy has the primary advantage that we remain backward-compatible with our current distribution logic.
 However, it does not handle
+2. Pro: With additional validation, we prevent any Node Group being assigned `0` Min and Max like it can happen today.
-2. Con: Unfortunately, it doesn't handle back-off well.
+3. Con: Unfortunately, it doesn't handle back-off well.

 #### Examples